 The sometimes vexing chicken heart issue.

 You’ll note that the recipe that I use calls for chicken hearts.
 I am a big believer in trying to use real organ meats to supply some of the key nutrients needed in a healthy carnivore diet.
 No one will ever convince me you can duplicate Mother Nature’s genius using isolated supplements.
-While it’s certainly possible to improvise and use store-bought supplements to make up for that if you cannot source organs, hunting down the real thing is worth a bit of your time.
+It’s possible to improvise and use store-bought supplements to make up for that if you cannot source organs, but hunting down the real thing is worth a bit of your time.

 Lots of people – myself included, at first- have faced a hard time sourcing chicken hearts.
 I can’t even begin to count how many butchers I harassed and stalked, how many grocery stores I visited, and how many pleading e-mails I sent before I found a local source, but even that source was not so great in terms of being able to procure hearts reliably from their supplier.